ConvLab/ConvLab-2/README.md

 ## ConvLab-2
 ConvLab-2 is an open-source toolkit that enables researchers to build task-oriented dialogue systems with state-of-the-art models, perform an end-to-end evaluation, and diagnose the weakness of systems.
-As the successor of ConvLab (https://github.com/ConvLab/ConvLab/), ConvLab-2 inherits ConvLab's framework but integrates more powerful dialogue models and supports more datasets.
+As the successor of [ConvLab] (https://github.com/ConvLab/ConvLab/), ConvLab-2 inherits ConvLab's framework but integrates more powerful dialogue models and supports more datasets.

-The code of ConvLab-2 has been released here(https://github.com/thu-coai/Convlab-2).
+The code of ConvLab-2 has been released [here](https://github.com/thu-coai/Convlab-2).

 If you use ConvLab-2 in your research, please cite [ConvLab-2: An Open-Source Toolkit for Building, Evaluating, and Diagnosing Dialogue Systems](https://arxiv.org/abs/2002.04793).